-To the Councillors of Latrobe City Council
+To the Councillors

-Opinion

-I have audited the financial report of Latrobe City Council (the council) which comprises the:

-- balance sheet as at 30 June 2021 - comprehensive income statement for the year then ended - statement of changes in equity for the year then ended - statement of cashflows for the year then ended - statement of capital works for the year then ended - notes to the financial statements, including significant accounting policies - certification of the financial statements.

-In my opinion the financial report presents fairly, in all material respects, the financial position of the council as at 30 June 2021 and their financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 6 of the Local Government Act 1989 and applicable Australian Accounting Standards.
+lent Auditor's Report Victorian Auditor-General's Office ors of Latrobe City Council I have audited the financial report of Latrobe City Council (the council) which comprises the: • balance sheet as at 30 June 2021 • comprehensive income statement for the year then ended • statement of changes in equity for the yea r then ended • statement of cashflows for the year then e nded • statement of capital works for the year the en ended • notes to the financial statements, including g significant accounting policies • certification of the financial statements.
+In my opinion the financial report presents fairly, in all material respects, the financial position of the council as at 30 June 2021 and the ir financial performance and cash flows for the year then ended in accordance with the finan cial reporting requirements of Part 6 of the Local Government Act 1989 and applicable Au ustralian Accounting Standards.
+I have conducted my audit in accordance with the e Audit Act 1994 which incorporates the Australian Auditing Standards.
+I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities f or the Audit of the Financial Report section of my report.
+My independence is established by the Constituti ion Act 1975.
+My staff and I are independent of the council in accordance with th e ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
-I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.
+VAGG

-My independence is established by the Constitution Act 1975.
-My staff and I are independent of the council in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
+Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.